 Unsweetened cocoa powder gives this bread its chocolaty flavor.
 You can use either natural cocoa powder or Dutch process cocoa powder in this bread.

-This loaf is lightly sweetened with maple syrup.
+This vegan chocolate bread is lightly sweetened with maple syrup.
 You can substitute other liquid sweeteners such as agave if you prefer.

 Active dry yeast is what makes this bread rise.
 Be sure that your yeast isn’t too old or it won’t rise properly.
 Once you’ve opened the package, active dry yeast stays fresh in the fridge for about four months (or six months in the freezer).